SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-use-connection-string-in-net-2-0/rule.md

 ```

 ::: bad
-Bad Example - Option #2 Connection strings do not belong in your `appsettings.json` either, once committed to version control they are hard to remove
+Figure: Bad Example - Option #2 Connection strings do not belong in your `appsettings.json` either, once committed to version control they are hard to remove
 :::

 #### Option #3 - Referencing loosely typed connection strings